rwunsch/schulmanager-online-hass/README.md

 - **Changes Detected**: Diff sensor with before/after comparison

 ### 📅 Calendar (per child)
-- **Schedule Calendar**: All lessons as calendar entries ⚠️ *Times are estimates*
+- **Schedule Calendar**: All lessons as calendar entries with **accurate times from API**
 - **Homework Calendar**: Homework with due dates (optional)
 - **Substitution Plan**: Automatic marking of substitutions

-> **⚠️ Important Note**: The Schulmanager Online API only provides class hour numbers (e.g., "5th hour") but **not actual start/end times**.
-The calendar uses **estimated default times** based on typical German school schedules (1st hour: 08:00-08:45, 5th hour: 11:40-12:25, etc.).
-Actual lesson times may vary by school.
+> **✅ Accurate Times**: The integration now uses the **actual class hour times** provided by the Schulmanager Online API, ensuring calendar entries show the correct start and end times for each lesson period.

 ### 🎨 Custom UI Card (Future Feature)
 - **Coming Soon**: A powerful custom card with multiple view modes